 IT Help Desk/ End User Support Certificate of Specialization

 STLCC’s Network Engineering Advisory Committee brings together top industry professionals.
 Members serve for two year terms, and STLCC’S faculty works hand-in-hand with this elite group to evaluate and update our curriculum, stay up-to-date on the latest innovations, and promote networking.

 Industry Affiliations: Member of the National CyberWatch Center, CyberWatch West (CWW), and a participating member of the Community College Cyber Security Summit (3CS), helping to create a blueprint for the expansion and enhancement of cyber security education programs at community colleges throughout the United States.

-Industry Leadership: Not only are we a Cisco Networking Academy teaching Cisco classes, our Forest Park campus also serves as an Academy Support Center (ASC) supporting approximately 16 regional academies and a Cisco Instructor Training Center (ITC).
+Industry Leadership: Not only are we a Cisco Networking Academy, our Forest Park campus also serves as an Academy Support Center (ASC) supporting approximately 16 regional academies and a Cisco Instructor Training Center (ITC).